niiku/hcloud-okd4/README.md

 # OpenShift/OKD 4 on Hetzner Cloud
-WARNING: This repo currently doesn't work
 This terraform module helps to provision [OKD 4](https://github.com/openshift/okd) on Hetzner Cloud.
 What it does is:
-* Provision a server used to serve ignition files (required to boot in Fedora CoreOS)
+* Provision a server used to serve ignition files (required for booting Fedora CoreOS)
-* Setup LoadBalancer targeting all servers on the ports 80, 443, 6443, 22623 and additionally points 8443 to 6443 (useful if behind corporate network)
+* Setup a Hetzner LoadBalancer targeting all servers on the ports 80, 443, 6443, 22623 and additionally points 8443 to 6443 (useful if behind corporate network)
 * Setup bootstrap node, master nodes & worker nodes
 * Downloads required Fedora CoreOS binaries in the /boot partition and creates a grub2 config which boots into Fedora CoreOS with the correct arguments
 * Setup all required DNS entries using [CloudFlare](https://www.cloudflare.com/)